zuzuq/panelorder/README.md

 # Nexus Telegram Bot

-This project is a complete starting point for a Telegram bot to sell Pterodactyl panels automatically.
+This project is a complete stbarting point for a Telegram bot to sell Pterodactyl panels automatically.

 ## Structure
 - index.js           - main bot file (Telegraf)